sdegutis/Novo-Cantico/app/model/blog/posts/2022-02-25-you-might-not-need-express/content.md

 So what do you have now?
 A robust web server that runs a very small amount of JavaScript code in the extremely fast V8 engine on each HTTP request, without doing a single DB lookup or file IO or actually *anything async at all*.

-Since this is orthogonal to what you actually *deliver* to the front-end, if you use proper front-end techniques and optimizations, such as the static-route-generating helper function I mentioned in the last blog post, you can create extremely fast-loading websites.
+Since this is orthogonal to what you actually *deliver* to the front-end, if you use proper front-end techniques and optimizations, such as the static-route-generating helper function I mentioned in the last blog post (used to serve the image below), you can create extremely fast-loading websites.
 For example, this is the Lighthouse score my own personal website got:

 ![score.png](score.png)